-Massive 7.4 earthquake off Philippines: What we know so far
+Massive earthquakes in Philippines: What we know so far

 However, at about noon in the Philippines (04:00 GMT), the Pacific Tsunami Warning Center in Honolulu said the tsunami threat had passed, according to the Reuters News Agency.

 Indonesia’s Meteorology, Climatology and Geophysics Agency said it had detected small tsunami waves in North Sulawesi province with heights ranging from 3.5 to 17 centimetres (1.3 to 6.7 inches) in Melonguane, Beo, Essang and Ganalo in the Talaud Islands districts.
-The agency has since lifted its tsunami warning.
+The agency later lifted its tsunami warning.

+Then, at around 7pm (11:00am GMT) a second earthquake of magnitude 6.9 jolted Manay town, Phivolcs said.
+It issued a new Tsunami warning, expecting waves in the following two hours that it said could be more than a metre higher than normal tides.

+“The second one is a separate earthquake, which we call a doublet quake,” Phivolcs chief Teresito Bacolcol told The Associated Press.

 Have there been any casualties?

+The first earthquake killed at least six people including two patients who died of heart attacks at a hospital when the quake jolted Southern Philippines, Ednar Dayanghirang, regional director of the government’s Office of Civil Defense, told the AP.

-Davao Oriental governor Nelson Dayanghirang told the Philippines’ ABS-CBN news channel that at least two people had died as a result of the earthquake.
+Davao Oriental governor Nelson Dayanghirang told the Philippines’ ABS-CBN news channel at least 250 patients had also been evacuated from a damaged hospital and are to be housed in tents due to the first earthquake.

-“So far, we have recorded two casualties, and we have evacuated the patients to our hospital, provincial and district hospitals,” he said.
-At least 250 patients were also evacuated from a damaged hospital and are to be housed in tents, he added.

 What damage is there?